SelfReplay: Adapting Self-Supervised Sensory Models via Adaptive Meta-Task Replay: Experiments

-\proj{} serves as a model- and method-agnostic framework applicable to different self-supervised learning approaches.
-For a fair comparison with baselines, we selected SimCLR, designed for wearables~\cite{tang2020exploring}, as the primary self-supervised method.
-This selection aligns with DARLING and Set-SimCLR, which are also presented based on contrastive learning.
-To maintain consistency, all baseline models utilize a network architecture identical to \proj{}, ensuring compatibility.
+While \proj{} serves as a model- and method-agnostic approach applicable to various self-supervised learning methods, our primary implementation was based on SimCLR~\cite{chen2020simple} to ensure a fair comparison with baselines.
+This selection aligns with DARLING and Set-SimCLR, which were also presented based on contrastive learning.
+All baseline models use the same network architecture as \proj{} to maintain consistency.

-We implement \proj{} based on additional self-supervised learning methods, further showing its generalizability.
-We incorporate two other self-supervised learning approaches popular in HAR: CPC~\cite{haresamudram2023investigating} and Multi-Task Learning~\cite{saeed2019multi}.
-Note that we do not extend \proj{} to be built on DARLING and Set-SimCLR.
-DARLING mainly offers an intra-domain negative sampling method, a concept we already integrate within \proj{} but with a different approach, focusing on creating small tasks for meta-learning.
-As for Set-SimCLR, it requires the training of a separate set encoder, which requires an additional training component to \proj{}, deviating from our framework's design.